Weekly Horoscope: A tarot reading of March 7 - March 13, 2022

 The Tarot is the mirror of our soul.
-Each card reflects what’s not only going on within us but also, symbolises our divine connection to the forces of the Universe – those which we can see and those which we cannot.
+Each card reflects what’s not only going on within us, but also, symbolises our divine connection to the forces of the Universe – those which we can see and those which we cannot.
 The images printed on the cards are symbols that contain the keys to unravel all the mysteries of our existence.
 However, these images have a life of their own, and thus, they change whenever the cards are shuffled.
 Every shuffle infuses them with magic.
 Every shuffle infuses us with magic.
-And so it goes for the March 2022 horoscope.
+And so does the March 2022 horoscope.

-This is a powerful week as the moon escapes the celestial vortex of the ‘Kala Sarpa Yoga’ – where the lunar nodes, Rahu and Ketu, had entrapped all the planets within the astrological solar system.
-This can lead to major shifts not just in our personal sphere, but also on a global, and perhaps even on a ‘universal level’.

 Read your horoscope for March 2022